LarsParTec/openapigenerator_defaulttemplates/README.md

 # test OpenaAPI Generator

 The `generate.sh` script is generating Python server code from the pet store API specification.\
-Both `yaml` speacs and `mustache` templates are from the `openapi-generator` repository as submodule.
+Both `yaml` specs and `mustache` templates are from the `openapi-generator` repository as submodule.

 ## test